What’s the best marketing strategy for your vacation rental business?

 The first thing you’ll want to do is make your vacation rental business memorable.
 The most surefire way to do this is to craft a brand.

 The idea of a “brand” is actually a bit tricky to define.
-But in short: it’s how guests perceive your property (and your vacation rental business).
+But in short: it’s how guests perceive your property (and/or your vacation rental business).
 They are going to brand you regardless, because that’s what humans do—we categorize things to make sense of the world.
 Quirky, luxury, laidback, chic, shabby, classic, snobby, etc.

 The key is for YOU to take control of that perception, and cultivate the right one.
 Intentionally.

 - Choose a name.
 If you don’t have one already, it’s time to name your property.
 Aim for something that bring an image to mind, and even more importantly, is unique.
 You want to be the only house with that name… if not nationally, at least in your area.

 - Check domain hosting sites like GoDaddy to see if the URL (i.e. https://www.guesthook.com) of your property name is available.

 - Create a logo (or hire someone to create it) that captures the perception you want guests to have of your property.
 As part of this, consider images, colors, fonts, and other visuals.
 If you’re not sure how to do this… it may be time to call the pros!

 - Read your reviews and talk to guests (or friends and family).
 They may be able to give you helpful ideas about how your place is perceived.

 Build Your Own Website